One Beer (Hardy song)

 "One Beer" (stylized in all caps) is a song recorded by American country music singer Hardy, featuring Lauren Alaina and Devin Dawson.
-It was released in 2019 from Hardy's first mixtape Hixtape, Vol. 1 and debut studio album A Rock released in 2020.
+It was included on Hardy's first mixtape, Hixtape, Vol. 1, in 2019 and released as the first single from Hardy's debut studio album, A Rock, released in 2020.
 The song was written by Hardy, along with Hillary Lindsey and Jake Mitchell.

 Content

 "One Beer" tells a story about how just a single Bud Light led to an out-of-wedlock pregnancy and a shotgun marriage.
 Though the twist of fate resulted in the shelving of life plans, there is the ultimate blessing of a happy family of three.

 Music video

 The official video was uploaded on February 7, 2020.
 It's the storyline of a couple that welcomes a baby at a young age.
 The video follows the baby into his childhood years, to his teenage years, and eventually his adult life where he fulfills his life-long dream of becoming a firefighter.
 Everything comes full-circle near the end of the clip when a dramatic twist finds the man back at his childhood home, which is up in flames.